Installation#

 parallel_mode: null

-- command: mpirun -n $NSLOTS singularity run $IMG_PATH
+- command: mpirun singularity run $IMG_PATH

 num_cores: